 - 1. In areas adjacent to ESHAs and parks and recreation areas, site and design development to prevent impacts that would significantly degrade those areas, and to be compatible with the continued viability of those habitat and recreation areas. - 2.
-Provide buffers for wetlands, streams and riparian vegetation in accordance with C-BIO-19 and C-BIO-24, respectively. - 3.
-Establish buffers for terrestrial ESHA to provide separation from development impacts.
+Provide buffers for wetlands, streams and riparian vegetation in accordance with C-BIO-18 and C-BIO-23, respectively.

+- 3. Establish buffers for terrestrial ESHA to provide separation from development impacts.
 Maintain such buffers in a natural condition, allowing only those uses that will not significantly degrade the habitat.
 Buffers for terrestrial ESHA shall be 50feet, a width that may be adjusted by the County as appropriate to protect the habitat value of the resource, but in no case shall be less than 25 feet.
 Such adjustment shall be made on the basis of a biological site assessment supported by evidence that includes but is not limited to: - a.
 Sensitivity of the ESHA to disturbance; - b.
 Habitat requirements of the ESHA, including the migratory patterns of affected species and tendency to return each season to the same nest site or breeding colony; - c.
 Topography of the site; - d.
 Movement of stormwater; - e.
 Permeability of the soils and depth to water table; - f.
 Vegetation present; - g.
 Unique site conditions; - h.
-Whether vegetative, natural topographic, or built features (e.g., roads, structures) provide a physical barrier between the proposed development and the ESHA; and - The likelihood of increased human activity and disturbance resulting from the project relative to existing development.
+Whether vegetative, natural topographic, or built features (e.g., roads, structures) provide a physical barrier between the proposed development and the ESHA; and - i.
+The likelihood of increased human activity and disturbance resulting from the project relative to existing development.

 C-BIO-4 Protect Major Vegetation.
 Require a Coastal Permit for the removal or harvesting of major vegetation other than for agricultural purposes.
-Such major vegetation removal shall avoid adverse impacts to an ESHA, its ESHA buffers, coastal waters, and public views, and shall not conflict with prior conditions of approval, and shall be consistent with Policy C-DES-11 (Minimization of Fuel Modification) except as allowed by Policy C-EH-x (Standards for Development Subject to Fire Hazards.).
-[Adapted from Unit I Habitat Protection Policy 22, p.
-34, and Interim County Code Section 22.56.055]
+Such major vegetation removal shall avoid ESHA, ESHAbuffers, coastal waters, and public views, and shall not conflict with prior conditions of approval, .